-November Volunteer Clinic Escort Training
+Upcoming Volunteer Clinic Escort Trainings

-Join us on November 10,2020 via Zoom for a clinic escort training.
+Join us on May 17th, 2021 via Zoom for a clinic escort training.
 Here, you can learn the history of clinic escorting, the logistics of working with Minneapolis providers, and how to handle clinic protesters.

-After the training, you’ll have the opportunity to sign up for specific escorting dates
+After the training, you’ll have the opportunity to sign up for specific escorting dates.

 Reproductive Freedom Book Club